UBC-MDS/vancouver_crime_dashboard_R/doc/reflection-milestone4.md

 - Updated the map from circles to a choropleth map.
 The colour (from yellow to red) represents the crime counts from low to high.
 - Switched the _Crimes by Type_ bar chart from displaying all crime types to the top 5.
 - Updated the favicon to better fit the usage scenario

+### Limitations and Improvements on DashR

+We strived to create DashR and DashPy to deliver the exact visualization and functionalities.
+However, we faced difficulties pushing the DashR to Heroku due to package incompatibility for the map component.

+To solve the problem, we took the advice from Florencia to provide instructions on how to access the DashR locally, given the time constraints.
+We have planned to explore more DashR options for map visualizations with other packages for the next step.

+### Future Plans

+There are some functionalities we plan for the future advance

+1. The dashboard focuses on neighbouhoods statistics while users may also be interested in the overall crime status of Vancouver city.
+We can add Vancouver-all as an option that allows users to understand the general crime trends and compare them with neighbourhhods.
+2. Due to privacy concerns, we did not collaborate with the geospatial information from the dataset.
+However, we can potentially narrow the selection by breaking neighbourhood into blocks, which could help users for better location decisions.